tradle/bots/README.md

 ## What the bot is this?
 [Apps are dying, long live the bots](http://www.wired.co.uk/article/here-come-the-bots).
 Bots provide a universal conversational UI, where new type of apps (called bots) are built on the server side, like we used to do with the Web apps.
 Tradle's blockchain-based bot framework provides the Tradle app on iOS, Android and Web, so that you can build apps / bots really really fast.
 Why another bot framework?
 Why blockchain?
+Want to skip intro?
+See [ideas of the kind of bots you can build today](https://github.com/tradle/bots/blob/master/docs/bots.md).

 Tradle offers forms, not just texting.
 Forms are powerful, in 1995 they made the browser a universal interface for building apps.
 Devs define new forms with data models in json format.
 More on that later.